margaretmf/margaretmf.github.io/creativewriting.md

 All the memories from the past come alive.
 They unearth themselves and revive a sense of childlike wonder so deep.
 So much good has happened, and so much good is waiting to be born again.

+This is old sweet home.
+You hold a space for me and welcome me with a hug.
+The place where I can always be welcomed and always return.

 <br>